asmodeus812/elearning/misc-tech-topic/spring/spring-framework.md

 }
 ```

+Here is the actual structure the schema, as you can see each customer has an order, and the order table itself is the
+one that holds the reference to the customer, from a data-base schema point of view that is the order that owns the
+connection or relationship.

 ```sql
 CREATE SEQUENCE IF NOT EXISTS CUSTOMERS_SEQ START WITH 1 INCREMENT BY 1;
 CREATE SEQUENCE IF NOT EXISTS ORDERS_SEQ START WITH 1 INCREMENT BY 1;